-The guys in the band challenged me to write a vaguely happy song, so this song celebrates a midsummer’s day when I sat at twilight watching a dozen hot-air balloons fly low overhead, while smoking a spliff with sexy Sangeeta.
+Done with my band The Lucies.
+The guys in the band challenged me to write a vaguely happy song, so this song celebrates a midsummer’s day when I sat at twilight watching a dozen hot-air balloons fly low overhead, while smoking a spliff with sexy Sangeeta from the shoe-shop.

 Shez plays bass; Nick Sherrard on lead guitar; Andy Cope on drums, soundman Paul Williams displays his unerring sense of rhythm on tambourine.
 Bruce on vocals and rhythm guitar; Andy and Shez on backing vocals.
 Written and recorded some time in 1991.

 I’ve never seen you looking half as attractive

 as you did when I woke early, warmed and reborn.

 The sun beckons flowers through the rubbish and the plastic

 to the purity of midsummer morning at dawn.

 I’ve never felt quite so insouciant;

 I’m willing to wander and wonder and learn.